mgolden/html-endnotes/README.md

 ## To use

-In the head block, include jquery first, and then jquery-endnotes.js.
+In the head block, include html-endnotes.js.

 In the document itself, simply enclose the words you want to attach the reference to in a `<span>` element, with a data-ref attribute attached.
 The contents of the data-ref element become the reference.
 The data-ref string contains a list of _pieces_, separated by pipes (`|`).
 If a piece starts with the string `http` it is considered a _link piece_.
 If it doesn't, it is considered a _text piece_.
 Whenever a link piece precedes a text piece, it goes in an `<a href` around the text.
 If it doesn't precede a text piece (either because it's the last piece, or because it precedes another link piece), then it is rendered itself into the reference, an `<a href` around itself.
 If a text piece is not preceded by a link piece it is rendered as plain text in the reference.